“If I could tell you what it meant, there would be no point in dancing it.” – Isadora Duncan

 “THE ART OF FLAMENCO” DINNER SHOW – EVERY SATURDAY NIGHT

 Café Sevilla is home to the longest-running Flamenco Dinner show in Southern California.
-Every Saturday night, we offer a three-course dinner menu and glass of Cava Sangria combined with a two-part Flamenco Dance performance.
+Every Saturday night, we offer a three-course dinner menu combined with a two-part Flamenco Dance performance.
 Our dancers are at the top of their field, having been trained in Spain and teaching their own Flamenco classes.
 These shows are a sensory indulgence of sight, sound, and taste, leaving our guests with a piece of truly Spanish culture.
 Marvel at the passion, beauty, and athleticism of this traditional art form as you enjoy an included dinner featuring our Shaved Jamón Serrano Ensalada Sevillana followed by our award-winning Paella Valenciana and Lemon Tart with Linguee Cherries for dessert.
 A tapas menu, full bar, eclectic wine list, and other menu upgrades are also available for à la carte purchase.

 Jesus Montoya is a Gypsy Flamenco singer and composer from Sevilla, Spain.
 He is the artistic director of an extremely highly regarded Flamenco performance company: Montoya Flamenco Dance and Music Company.
 His flamenco performance company is known for putting on the greatest and most exciting flamenco shows world wide.